-- Evolution - The stage in a software system's life cycle where it is in operational use and is evolving as new requirements are proposed and implemented in the system. - Servicing - At this stage, the software remains useful, but the only changes made are those required to keep it operational, i.e., bug fixes and changes to reflect changes in the software's environment.
-No new functionality is added. - Phase-out - The software may still be used but no further changes are made to it.
+- At this stage, the software remains useful, but the only changes made are those required to keep it operational, i.e., bug fixes and changes to reflect changes in the software's environment. - No new functionality is added.

+Phase-out (Retirement)

+- The software may still be used but no further changes are made to it.